aldec/Reference-Design/vunit/aes-encryption/doc/Detailed_Example_Description.md

 # Running the Example

 To run the example successfully, ensure that you have:
-- Python3,
+- Python3 in at least 3.8 version,
-- the vunit_hdl and pycryptodome Python libraries,
+- vunit_hdl and pycryptodome Python libraries,
 - valid Aldec simulator license.

 For multithread testing, make sure you have the appropriate number of licenses, as each thread requires a separate license.
 Instructions for installing the license on Linux/Unix are available upon [this link](https://www.aldec.com/en/support/resources/documentation/faq/1279) and for Windows [here](https://www.aldec.com/en/support/resources/documentation/faq/1280).